praawt/developers/book/tutorials/how-to-accept-bookings.md

 ### Booking protocol

-The booking protocol is really just a [description of the REST API](https://developers.windingtree.com/apis/wt-booking-api.html).
+The booking protocol is really just a
+<a href="/apis/wt-booking-api.html" target="_blank">description of the REST API</a>.
 It currently contains an endpoint to create new booking and an endpoint to cancel an existing one.